DavidMercier/NIMS/README.txt

 Copyright 2014 MERCIER David

 This Matlab toolbox has been developed to plot and to analyze (nano)indentation data (with conical indenters).
+Please, have a look to the full documentation here: http://nims.readthedocs.org/en/latest/

 First, unzip the downloaded file and follow the instructions :